Caption-Matching: A Multimodal Approach for Cross-Domain Image Retrieval: Abstract

 \section{Abstract}

-Cross-Domain Image Retrieval (CDIR) is a challenging task in computer vision, aiming to match images across different visual domains such as sketches, paintings, and photographs.
-Traditional approaches focus on visual image features and rely heavily on supervised learning with labeled data and cross-domain correspondences, which leads to an often struggle with the significant domain gap.
-This paper introduces a novel unsupervised approach to CDIR that incorporates textual context by leveraging pre-trained vision-language models.
-Our method, dubbed as \textit{Caption-Matching} (CM), uses generated image captions as a domain-agnostic intermediate representation, enabling effective cross-domain similarity computation without the need for labeled data or fine-tuning.
-We evaluate our method on standard CDIR benchmark datasets, demonstrating state-of-the-art performance in unsupervised settings with improvements of 24.0\% on Office-Home and 132.2\% on DomainNet over previous methods.
-We also demonstrate our method's effectiveness on a dataset of AI-generated images from Midjourney, showcasing its ability to handle complex, multi-domain queries.
+{Cross-Domain Image Retrieval (CDIR) is a challenging task in computer vision, aiming to match images across different visual domains such as sketches, paintings, and photographs.
+Existing CDIR methods rely either on supervised learning with labeled cross-domain correspondences or on methods that require training or fine-tuning on target datasets, often struggling with substantial domain gaps and limited generalization to unseen domains.
+This paper introduces a novel CDIR approach that incorporates textual context by leveraging publicly available pre-trained vision-language models.
+Our method, Caption-Matching (CM), uses generated image captions as a domain-agnostic intermediate representation, enabling effective cross-domain similarity computation without the need for labeled data or further training.
+We evaluate our method on standard CDIR benchmark datasets, demonstrating state-of-the-art performance in plug-and-play settings with consistent improvements on Office-Home and DomainNet over previous methods.
+We also demonstrate our method's effectiveness on a dataset of AI-generated images from Midjourney, showcasing its ability to handle complex, multi-domain queries.}

-\section{Introduction}
+\section{\uppercase{Introduction}}

-Image Retrieval (IR) is a fundamental computer vision task that involves finding images similar to a provided query from a large database \cite{datta2008image}.
+Image Retrieval (IR) is a fundamental computer vision task that involves finding images similar to a provided query from a large database.
 The applications of IR range from content-based search engines to visual question answering systems \cite{antol2015vqa}.
-As the field has progressed, the challenge has expanded beyond single-domain retrieval to Cross-Domain Image Retrieval (CDIR), where the query and target images may belong to different visual domains such as sketches, paintings, or photographs \cite{wang2016learning}.
+As the field has progressed, the challenge has expanded beyond single-domain retrieval to Cross-Domain Image Retrieval (CDIR), where the query and target images may belong to different visual domains such as sketches, paintings, or photographs.